mongodb/terraform-provider-mongodbatlas/website/docs/d/advanced_cluster.html.markdown

 ### labels

-**WARNING:** This property is deprecated and will be removed by November 2023, use `tags` attribute instead.
+**WARNING:** This property is deprecated and will be removed by September 2024, use `tags` attribute instead.

 Key-value pairs that categorize the cluster.
 Each key and value has a maximum length of 255 characters.
 You cannot set the key `Infrastructure Tool`, it is used for internal purposes to track aggregate usage.